 One thing to clear up is the difference between your modem’s administrative login and your WiFi network login.
 The admin username and password give you access to the modem settings interface through a browser, while the network name (SSID) and (security key) password allow you to access your wireless network.

 Tip: If you set up a unique password and forget it, you will need to use the modem’s RESET button to restore your device’s factory settings and return it to its original password.
-Just be aware that pressing the reset button also resets any other custom data or settings you may have changed.
+Just be aware pressing the reset button also resets any other custom data or settings you may have changed.
 Read about the modem reset button before using it.

 When you try to connect any device to a wireless network, the device pops up a list of all the wireless networks it finds in the area.
 Depending on where you are and how many households or businesses are near you, you may see a long list of network names or only a few.

 If you’ve created a unique name for your network, you should recognize it immediately.
-If you kept the factory default name, then you’ll need to check your modem label or settings to see what your device’s network name is.
+If you kept the factory default name, you’ll need to check your modem label or settings to see what your device’s network name is.

 Wireless networks are typically listed in order of signal strength, so the networks closest to you, including your own, should show up at the top of the list.
 In the network list, secured networks are usually indicated by a padlock icon.
 These require a password to connect.